jfriedlein/Numerical_examples_in_dealii/README.md

 ... and takes about as many lines of code.

+## Changelog
+From the 24.07.2020 we obey a new standard (numExS07).

+Major changes:
+* cleanup of boundary ids
+* option to specify the loading direction and the loaded faces

 ## ToDo
+* add the enumerator_list
+* add an exemplary call to make_constraints, make_grid
+* change the interfaces of the make_grid functions to obtain the same setup as the deal.ii geometries (all dimensions and parameters as explicit input arguments)
 * add a note on the difference between the qplate and the infinite plate (maybe add analytical solution code from PA)
 * add a few pictures of the meshes here
 * add a documentation (input arguments, interface)